WebOfTrustInfo/verifiable-news/brainstorming.md

 ### Detecting Identical and Similar Factual Claims
 Factual claims services can detect identical and similar factual claims from different users.

-### Factual Claims and Lists of News Articles Utilizing and Corroborating Them
+### News Articles Utilizing and Corroborating Factual Claims
 Factual claims services can provide lists of distributed posts and news articles utilizing and corroborating factual claims.